SDSS J211852.96−073227.5: Description

 SDSS J211852.96−073227.5 is classified as a late stage galaxy merger involving two late-type galaxies.
 When imaged, it is found to have two clearly resolved nuclei that is separated from each other by 12 kiloparsecs.
 Further observations, showed the merging companion galaxy at the same redshift, has presence of emission lines in its optical spectrum, confirming it a Type 2 Seyfert galaxy.
 A ring of Hydrogen-alpha material is shown surrounding the main galaxy's nucleus, with a curved filament feature connecting both nuclei.
-The supermassive black hole mass of the primary galaxy is estimated to be 3 x 10^{7} M_{ʘ}.
+The supermassive black hole mass of the primary galaxy is estimated to be 3 × 10^{7} M_{☉}.
 Young stellar population of stars mainly between 0.5 and 2.5 billion years old, are located mainly inside the inner region of the companion galaxy.

 Imaging made with Very Long Baseline Array (VLBA), showed SDSS J211852.95−073227.5 has a complex radio structure.
 When imaged, it has a core-jet morphology with a radio core showing an inverted radio spectrum at high frequencies while at lower frequencies, the spectrum is steep.
 The core is also found variable given that variations are shown.
 There is evidence of an extended structure on parsec-scales imaged at 22 and 43 GHz frequencies based on imaging by VLBI Exploration of Radio Astrometry (VERA).
 A dark matter halo of material is surrounding the core region.

 Further imaging, has found there is a radio jet emerging outwards from the galaxy.
 This has been suggested to be triggered during the merging process, given the fact its kinematic age is much younger compared to the beginning of the merger between 0.5 and 2 billion years ago.
 VLBA has shown the jet components are mainly weak with the entire jet being perpendicular towards the axis of the galaxy.